-Overall, the products that contained less CBD than what was shown on the label can be detrimental to consumers’ health, especially if they consume CBD strictly for medical reasons.
-As a result, patients may not receive the correct dosage they need to experience the potential health benefits they would normally expect to receive.
+Overall, the products that contained less CBD than what was shown on the label can be detrimental to consumers’ health.
+As a result, consumers may not receive the correct amount they need to experience the potential health benefits they would normally expect to receive.

 These figures may surprise you, but to certain medical professionals and researchers, it’s expected due to the lack of extensive testing, regulation, and oversight of CBD products.

 Bonn-Miller stated the following about this matter, “The biggest implication of the study is that many of these patients may not be getting the proper dosage; they’re either not getting enough for it to be effective or they’re getting too much.”
-This is a valid point, especially because people of all ages including children rely on CBD to treat medical conditions like seizures and cancer.
+This is a valid point.

 In the JAMA study, researchers expressed that the findings highlight the dire need for both manufacturing and testing standards in addition to oversight of all medicinal cannabis products, especially CBD products.
 In a MedicalXPress article, Bonn-Miller made it clear to reporters that he believes the mislabeling issue is a direct result of inadequate regulation and oversight.